 Primary Duties and Departmental Breakdown

 The PGCB does not receive any direct taxpayer funding.
 Rather, its largest funding mechanism is from slot machine revenues.
-The PGCB oversees and manages the state’s 14 licenses for slot machine operations, seven of which may be issued to existing horse tracks, five to stand-alone casinos (two of which must be located in Philadelphia, one of which must be in Pittsburgh, and two of which are at-large), and two to existing hotel resorts.
-Beginning in 2017, the PGCB will be authorized to issue a third resort license.
+The PGCB oversees and manages the state’s 14 licenses for slot machine operations, seven of which may be issued to existing horse tracks, five to stand-alone casinos (two of which must be located in Philadelphia, one of which must be in Pittsburgh), and two to existing hotel resorts.

 The agency is headquartered in Harrisburg, where it also operates a slot-machine testing center that was established September 2008.
 Each month, the state’s casinos give the PGCB a list of payouts for their machines.
 In turn, PGCB employees then test out corresponding machines at the center to measure the accuracy of those reports.

-The PGCB has an extensive departmental array that comprehensively manages the state’s gaming industry, which brought in revenue exceeding $3.2 billion from slot machines and table games in the fiscal year 2015-16, with a combined tax revenue of approximately $1.4 billion.
+The PGCB has an extensive departmental array that comprehensively manages the state’s gaming industry.
 It is further divided into the following offices:

 - Office of Hearing and Appeals